lenwood/USArrests/slidify/index.md

  - **UrbanPop** - percentage of urban population.
  - **Murder** - number of Murder arrests per 100,000 people.

+I chose this data set for the challenge of creating a [choropleth](https://en.wikipedia.org/wiki/Choropleth_map), and because the data is easily accessible to R (this package is included in a standard R installation).

 --- .class #id

 ### App Instructions

-Using RStudio's [Shiny](http://shiny.rstudio.com/) package, I have created an interactive chart to view this data by state.<br /><br />
+Using RStudio's [Shiny](http://shiny.rstudio.com/) package, I have created an interactive chart to view this data by state.
+My app does 3 things:

-I chose this data set for the challenge of creating a choropleth, and because the data is easily accessible to R (this package is included in a standard R installation).

-I have created an interactive page which does 3 things:
   1. US map updates with data on the selected crime.
   2. Calculates the average & standard deviation of the data presented.
   3. Provides an interactive table to easily view the data.

+To use the web app, select a given crime from the dropdown widget.
+The chart will automatically update based on your selection.
+The chosen crime's average & standard deviation will be displayed, and you can hover over a state to see the number of arrests.
+Navigate through the tabs at the top to view the data.<br /><br />

 --- .class #id

 ### Urban Population Histogram

-The USArrests data set contains one variable which I chose not to include.
-I'll include it here.
+Here I'll create a histogram of the Urban Population data within USArrests.

 ```r